Juliano-Pasa/Juliano-Pasa/README.md

 ### Proud Accomplishments

+- In 2024 I qualified to the ICPC Brazil National Finals programming contest step.
+This was very important to me as it was my last chance to participate in it, since I would graduate in the same year.
+To get there, me and my two teammates won the regional step, where we solved 6 out of the 12 problems.
+During the national finals, we achieved our objective of beating the best result our institution had so far by placing 38th and solving 4 out of the 12 problems.

 - In 2023 I published a [paper](https://www.scitepress.org/Link.aspx?doi=10.5220/0012129900003546) with two more colleagues about the usage of deep learning models within pathfinding algorithms in topographic terrains.
 The paper had the objective of finding a heuristic function that could precisely capture the terrain, and for that we resorted to deep neural networks.
 Using the DNN as a heuristic function, we managed to achieve lower processing time and lower memory usage while finding paths very similar to the optimal path found by A*.